-The First Style (according to August Mau) of painting, dates from the late third century to the early first century BC.
+The first style (according to August Mau) of painting dates from the late 3rd century to the early 1st century BC.
 It imitates variegated marble, porphyry or alabaster relief marble walls.
-Occasionally called the Incrustation Style, from crusta, a slab of marble, it was executed in stucco relief and then painted and polished to resemble colourful marble walling.
+Occasionally called the 'incrustation style', from crusta, a slab of marble, it was executed in stucco relief and then painted and polished to resemble colourful marble walling.
 The best examples can be found in the Basilica, the House of the Faun, and the Temple of Jupiter at Pompeii.
-Painting in this style sometimes displayed small architectural features which became more widespread and evolved into the Second Style of painting.
-Also known as the 'Architectural Style', it dated from the end of the second century to the beginning of the first century BC.
-The wall paintings were much more theatrical with the image frequently divided into three areas, top, middle and bottom.
+Painting in this style sometimes displayed small architectural features which became more widespread and painting evolved into the second style.
+Also known as the 'architectural style', it dated from the end of the 2nd century to the beginning of the 1st century BC.
+The wall paintings were much more theatrical, with the image frequently divided into three areas, top, middle and bottom.
 The middle area was divided vertically with columns.
-Vitruvius wrote that theatrical 'scaena' influenced Roman interiors: "Tragic scenes are delineated with columns, pediments, statues."
-(Vitruvius The Ten Books of Architecture V8).
-The use of such architectural motifs made the wall seem three-dimensional, windows were painted onto the walls, they seemed to open onto vistas that were made to appear to be in the distance by the use of misty contours and diminishing colours.
+Vitruvius wrote that theatrical 'scaena' influenced Roman interiors: 'Tragic scenes are delineated with columns, pediments, statues' (Vitruvius The Ten Books of Architecture, V8).

+The use of such architectural motifs made the walls seem three dimensional.
+Windows were painted on the walls they seemed to open on to vistas that were made to appear to be in the distance by the use of misty contours and diminishing colours.
 The best example is probably the wonderful series of paintings from a room at the Villa of Publius Fannius Sinistor, a country villa located just to the north of Pompeii near Boscoreale.
-The pictures are divided off from one another by thin columns, which give the room the appearance of a pergola looking out onto the vistas of other columned halls, streets and houses.
+The pictures are divided off from one another by thin columns, which give the room the appearance of a pergola looking out on to the vistas of other columned halls, streets and houses.
 The Boscoreale paintings introduce another element of the second style, which is the vista of rural arcadia shown through an illusionary opening painted into the architectural framework.
-Subject matter ranged from flocks and herds shepherded by rustics in a timeless landscape, to formal parks with pavilions and shrines.
+Subject matter ranged from flocks and herds shepherded by rustics in a timeless landscape to formal parks with pavilions and shrines.
 Clients sometimes wished their own garden to be painted, either as it was, or, more usually, how it should be.
-Painting pictures of flowers, extended gardens, shrubs and birds on the surrounding walls, gave the illusion of extending the garden and making it look larger.
-The idea was not new, Greek painters had been warming to the theme from at least the second century BC.
-The first landscape painter whose name is known - Demetrius, the son of Seleucus, had been painting in Rome from 164 BC, and was called a topograpos, or landscape painter.
-Some of the best
+Paintings of flowers, extended gardens, shrubs and birds on the surrounding walls gave the illusion of extending the garden and making it look larger.
+The idea was not new.
+Greek painters had been warming to the theme from at least the 2nd century BC.
+The first landscape painter whose name is known - Demetrius, the son of Seleucus - had been painting in Rome from 164 BC, and was called a topographos, or landscape painter.
+Some of the best examples are in the atrium of the